*Updated June 15, 2019*

 This is a big upgrade over QSEHRA, which allows employers to choose whether to include or exclude classes of employees similar to the list above but not to offer different offerings.

-For example, under the proposed rules, employers could offer full-time employees a traditional group plan and part-time employees an Individual Coverage HRA.
+For example, employers could offer full-time employees a traditional group plan and part-time employees an Individual Coverage HRA.
 Or employers could offer an HRA with certain reimbursement rates to an office in one geography and a different HRA with different reimbursement amounts to an office in another location (based on the rating area criteria above).

 What can it help pay for?